armandofox/armandofox.github.io/_pages/students/letters.md

 The common thread to all the advice below can be summarized as
 follows:

-Many students think that having a letter with someone's name on it will help their application (or job reference, etc.)
+Many students think that having a letter with a well-known professor's name on it will always help their application (or job reference, etc.)

 That is not true.